Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 Questions about dive’s legality

-An investigation is underway to establish what happened to the divers – and how they all reached such depths.
+An investigation is underway to establish what happened to the divers – and if and how they all reached such depths.

 “For recreational and commercial diving, by law, nobody is allowed to go further than 30 meters and unfortunately, this appears to have happened a lot deeper because even the cave’s mouth is almost 50 meters under,” Shareef said.